 Historic Christianity contains numerous beliefs that are theologically and philosophically volatile (in the best sense of the term).
 The Christian faith contains powerful truth-claims that have transformed the church and even turned the world upside down.

-I’ve written a book titled 7 Truths That Changed the World that explores seven of historic Christianity’s dangerous ideas, and this article briefly examines what I consider to be the Christian faith’s most dangerous idea.
+I’m writing a book that will explore seven of historic Christianity’s dangerous ideas, and this article briefly examines what I consider to be the Christian faith’s most dangerous idea.

 Not All Dead Men Stay Dead—the Resurrection of Jesus Christ

 Naturalists (nature is the exclusive reality) believe that death is the final end of one’s life and existence and there is no escape from this inevitable consequence.
 In other words, the Grim Reaper doesn’t play favorites.
 Not only does everyone die but everyone also stays dead forever.
 There are no exceptions to this certain naturalistic fate.

 From this perspective, any belief system that affirms life after death is sheer wishful thinking.
 Death is the great equalizer—it comes for everyone.
 This life is all there is so make the most of it.
 There is, then, no meaning to life other than what people can hope to create for themselves.
 Yet this bleak predicament fills men’s hearts with legitimate angst and dread.
 Everything that a person builds in this life is broken down completely and permanently by death.